stevencombs/retrocombs.github.io/_drafts/2015-07-22-ios-user-talks-android.md

 layout: post
 title: iOS user talks Android
 date: '2015-07-22 14:57'
 comments:	'yes'
 categories:
 	- android
 ---

 Android has come a long way in the past several years and during that time, there has been a huge Hatfield and McCoy mentality between Android and iOS users.
 The only smart phone I have used is the iPhone.
 Since standing in line for that first version to my latest, the iPhone 5s, I've been firmly in the iOS camp.
 That has changed.

 When Google announced [Project Fi][1], I became curious about [Android version 5.1 (Lollipop)][2], the [Motorola Nexus 6][3] and Google's new wireless network.
 I requested an invite to Project Fi and it arrived a month later.
 I immediately accepted and a few days later, the only phone available on that network, the Motorola Nexus 6 arrived on my door step.
 I've used the Nexus 6 for about six months.
 In December 2015, the phone was upgraded from Android 5.1.1 (Lollipop) to Android 6.0 and then 6.0.1 (Marshmallow).

 Marshmallow brought stability and battery life to the Nexus.
 My experience with the phone led me to the purchase of an Android tablet.
 After much soul searching, and a budget of $200, I choose the nVidia Shield tablet K1.
 Designed for gaming, the tablet came with an 8” screen and some hefty processing power.
 It also came with the promise of an upgrade from Lollipop to Android.
-Upon turning the tablet on during Christmas day, the upgrade to 6.0 was available.
+Upon turning the tablet on during Christmas Day, the upgrade to 6.0 was available.
 I’m now waiting on the 6.0.1, but not in a rush.

-After using these two devices extensively, I now have enough experience using android on two platforms (phone and tablet)  that I can now share my thoughts on the whole Android -vs- iOS debate.
+After using these two devices extensively, I now have enough experience using android on two platforms (phone and tablet)  that I can now share my thoughts on the whole Android versus iOS debate.
 One caveat to keep in mind; I’ve tried not to spend too much time discussing hardware (save for battery) as this can differ greatly given the abundance of gadgets that run the Android operating system.
-I will focus on the operating system (Android -vs- iOS).
+I will focus on the operating system and not the devices.

 I’ve organized my thoughts into the following categories and you can use the table to contents below to jump to specific section: